sh1so6/WindowTabs/README.md

 WindowTabs preserves your tab group configuration across restarts and disabling:

 - **Restart Persistence**: Tab groups are automatically saved when WindowTabs exits and restored on next startup
-  - Tab order and grouping are preserved
+  - Tab order, grouping, and renamed tab names are preserved
-  - Windows are matched by process path and window title
+  - Windows are matched by window handle for reliable restoration
 - **Disable/Enable Persistence**: Tab groups are preserved when temporarily disabling WindowTabs
   - Re-enabling restores your previous tab configuration